Changing Employment and Applying for Mortgages

 For a number of reasons, mortgage providers tend to look rather sceptically on those who’ve been in a job for less than a year, making it harder to borrow if you’ve recently started work with a new employer.

 One of the key reasons is that when it comes to enforcing redundancies, companies tend to operate on a last in, first out basis.
 This means, rather simply, that your position is less secure if you’ve spent less time in it.
-This adversely affects your creditworthiness and so makes you a more risky candidate to lend to.
+This adversely affects your credit rating and so makes you a more risky candidate to lend to.

 Some lenders will require you to have spent as much as three years in the same job before offering you a mortgage, though some will ask for as little as three months and some will be happy to lend right from the start.
 It all depends on the particular bank or building society and so you should make an effort to search around the market before giving up.